KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ## SLAM in Augmented Reality

 In an Augmented Reality scenario the device has to know its 3D position in the world.
 It calculates this through the spatial **relationship between itself and multiple keypoints**.<br/>
-The useful information to correctly localize itself in a place is acquired through the device camera.
+The useful information to correctly localize itself in a place is acquired through the device camera perhaps we can call the algorithm **visual SLAM**.
 SLAM instantiates a cartesian coordinate system with the origin in the initial camera's position and then combines the data from the accelerometer and the gyroscope to estimate the movement of the device.
 Using these data the algorithm is then able to:
    - **Build a map of the environment**;
    - **Localize the device itself within that environment**;

-Since the common devices are equipped with monocular cameras we can talk about **visual MonoSLAM**.
-The four challenges to solve for the best reconstruction of the environment in Augmented Reality using SLAM are:
+Since the common devices are equipped with monocular cameras we talk about **visual MonoSLAM**.
+The four challenges to solve for the best reconstruction of the environment and localization in Augmented Reality using SLAM are:
    - **Unknown space**;
    - **Uncontrolled camera**;
    - **Real-time**;
    - **Drift-free**.

 As we know though, the real world is affected by errors due to noise in images and in sensors.
-For that reason the mapping has to be improved through some algorithms that are reliable with partial information and uncertainty.
+For that reason the mapping cannot be performed by the SLAM alone but it has to be improved through some algorithms that are reliable with partial information and uncertainty.
 These algorithms are **Extended Kalman Filter, Maximum a Posteriori (MAP) estimation or Bundle Adjustment (BA)**.<br/>

-Now we know what a SLAM algorithm uses for AR applications.
+Now we know what a SLAM algorithm uses for AR applications in terms of hardware and software.
 We describe now the most important parts of the entire procedure

 ## (Good) Feature Points